bright/new-www/content/blog/from-theatrical-to-programming-stage-meet-cezary-–-android-developer-with-gymnastics-background.md

 On a serious note, this project is a perfect fit for **someone who is not satisfied with simple solutions and loves to find their own ways**.
 There is a lot of conceptual work.
 If you want to look for solutions rather than have them handed on a silver platter, then you will find our project exciting.

 <div class="image"><img src="/images/cezary_quote_project.png" alt="Quote on Android project" title="undefined"  /> </div>

+We have 7 experienced developers and a Quality Assurance specialist in our team.
+We would love to welcome another positive and engaged team member.